 - Diet: Eat foods that are soft and require minimal chewing for one week.
 Do not eat salads, tough meats, or chew gum.
-Chewing can cause an increase in pain and swelling. - Hydration: Stay hydrated by drinking 8-10 glasses of water a day.
+Chewing can cause an increase in pain and swelling.
+Avoid sharp, granular foods or spicey foods. - Hydration: Stay hydrated by drinking 8-10 glasses of water a day.
 Try to use straws when drinking fluids.
 Avoid alcohol while you are still taking pain medications.